salvakantero/RedPlanetPi/PUB/Readme.txt

 There are reloads scattered throughout the complex.

 OXYGEN: Keep an eye on the condition of your oxygen cylinders and find new ones before they run out or you will die on the spot.

+DISKETTE: Saves the current game situation to continue the game at another time.
+You will be able to locate them on the screens where there were previously cards.

+BURGUER, CAKE, DONUT: Yes, Martians like them too.
+Eat them if you want to see your score go up.

 ENEMIES